Mitcheljager/svelte-tiny-linked-charts/README.md

 npm install svelte-tiny-linked-charts --save-dev
 ```

+If you are using Svelte 4, use version ^1.0.0.
+Version 2 is reserved for Svelte 5.

 Include the chart in your app.
 ```js
 import { LinkedChart, LinkedLabel, LinkedValue } from "svelte-tiny-linked-charts"